yesudeep/puppy/README.markdown

 ============
 Puppy is a (driver) meta-framework for Python Web developers.

+Puppy uses many tools to make it easier for you to develop your Website.
+In the past you may have manually run minification tools, image optimizers, css generators, JavaScript unit testing tools, and other tools.

+Puppy automates all that for you.
+For example, if you modify a CSS file in your code, puppy detects the change and builds a minified version alongside your untouched CSS.
+And this happens transparently, so there is really no reason to go to the terminal and sit issuing commands.
+Sit back and let Puppy take over all that.

 Bugs or enhancements?
 ---------------------
 Please file them at the [issue tracker][issue_tracker].